-Before a prospectus may be published, it must be submitted to, and approved by, the FSA (PR 3.1.10R) (see paragraph (iii) below for the approval requirements applicable to overseas issuers).
-In the case of an IPO, the draft prospectus and related documents must be submitted to the FSA at least 20 business days prior to the intended approval date (PR 3.1.3R) and must be substantially complete and annotated in the margin to indicate compliance with the relevant requirements of the Prospectus Rules22.
-Under section 87A(1) of FSMA and PR 3.1.7R, the FSA may not approve a prospectus unless it is satisfied that:
+Before a prospectus may be published, it must be submitted to, and approved by, the FCA (PR 3.1.10).
+(See paragraph iii below for the approval requirements applicable to overseas issuers.)
+In the case of an IPO, the draft prospectus and related documents must be submitted to the FCA at least 20 business days prior to the intended approval date (PR 3.1.3) and must be substantially complete and annotated in the margin to indicate compliance with the relevant requirements of the Prospectus Rules.
+Under section 87A(1) of FSMA and PR 3.1.7, the FCA may not approve a prospectus unless it is satisfied that: